Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems

-To summarize, while the representation of spatially-distributed systems using the three constraint PDE model has significant history and is the natural modeling framework, the presence of unbounded operators, continuity constraints, and BCs poses significant challenges to the development of a universal computational framework for analysis, control, and simulation.
-As will be shown in the following subsection, however, these limitations are primarily an artifact of the PDE modeling approach, are not inherent to spatially distributed systems, and can be remedied by using an alternative modeling framework defined by Partial Integral Equations (PIEs).
+To summarize, the presence of unbounded operators, continuity constraints, and BCs in a PDE model pose significant challenges to the development of a \textit{universal computational framework} for analysis, control, and simulation.
+However, these limitations primarily appear in PDEs, and can be remedied by using an alternative modeling framework defined by Partial Integral Equations (PIEs).